Fxomt-III/C.py/README.md

 # C.py
 Note: c.py and c-nostd.py have merged, to use print statements, you need to import it manually.

-Incomplete Python to C++ Compiler
+Incomplete Python to C/++ Compiler

-The compiler is very similiar to my other compiler, [Lua.py](https://github.com/Fxomt-III/Lua.py).
+The compiler is very similiar to my other compiler, [Lua.py](https://github.com/Fxomt-III/Lua.py) (note: lua.py has been discontinued).

 C.py is a static programming language, not dynamic.